zendotexe/zendotexe/README.md

 <h1 align="center">zen.exe</h1>

-## About Me 🚀
+## about me 🌐

-My GitHub username is derived from a pun about my regular online username, zenix.
-I'm an average person who loves to code for fun, play video games, and watch TV shows in their free time.
-I also play chess, and dabble in producing music.
-Feel free to contact me whenever you want to!
-I will respond as soon as I can!
+my github username is derived from a pun about my regular online username, zenix. im an average guy that likes to code for fun, play video games, and watch a show in my free time. i also play chess, and dabble in producing music. feel free to contact me whenever you want to, ill make sure to respond as soon as i can.

-## Programming Languages 🖊️
+## programming languages 🖥️
 </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="JavaScript" width="40" height="40"/>
 </a> //